isaaccolls/blog/README.md

-This a Platzi PHP exercise :)
+This a PHP exercise from Platzi :)